 Fields of practice: Biomedical Engineering program

 Biomedical engineering is the application of the principles and problem-solving techniques of engineering to biology and medicine.
-This is most prevalent in healthcare, from diagnosis and analysis to treatment and recovery, and encompasses a diverse range of technologies from implantable medical devices such as pacemakers and artificial hips, to more futuristic technologies such as stem cell engineering, advanced imaging, nanomedicine, biosensors and 3D printing of tissues and organs.
+This is most prevalent in healthcare, from diagnosis and analysis to treatment and recovery, and encompasses a diverse range of technologies from implantable medical devices such as pacemakers and artificial hips, to more futuristic technologies such as stem cell engineering, biomechanics, advanced imaging, nanomedicine, biosensors, 3D printing of tissues and organs, etc.

 Spring session, City campus